p53/systeminfo/README.md

 #### Ubuntu

-    this will fail because if dependencies are missing:
+    this will fail if dependencies are missing:

        dpkg -i systeminfo_1.5.3-0ubuntu0.trusty_all.deb